 What Is a SPAC?
 Understanding the Blank Check Company Trend A special purpose acquisition company (SPAC) is basically a publicly traded company that has no operations, no assets — other than a war chest of cash — and just one stated business plan: to

-SPACs - Investor. gov “SPAC” stands for special purpose acquisition company, and it is a type of blank check company SPACs have become a popular vehicle for various transactions, including transitioning a company from a private company to a publicly traded company
+What You Need to Know About SPACs – Updated Investor Bulletin “SPAC” stands for special purpose acquisition company SPACs have become a popular vehicle for various transactions, including transitioning a company that enters into a business combination with a SPAC from a private company to a publicly traded company